neuro4ml/neuro4ml.github.io/Week_5/2-Training_Limited.md

 2. And then linearly decoding this, which they show allows you to approximate almost any function.

-They implemented this in a comprehensive software package [Nengo](https://www.nengo.ai/) so it’s easy to try it out if you’re interested.
+They implemented this in a comprehensive software package [Nengo](https://www.nengo.ai/) so it's easy to try it out if you're interested.

-Once you have these building blocks, it’s easy to then convert an ANN that is composed of these building blocks into their framework and implement it with spiking neurons.
+Once you have these building blocks, it's easy to then convert an ANN that is composed of these building blocks into their framework and implement it with spiking neurons.

 ## Restricting to a single spike

-The last method we’ll look at in this section is making the network differentiable by limiting each neuron to only be able to fire a single spike.
+The last method we'll look at in this section is making the network differentiable by limiting each neuron to only be able to fire a single spike.

-This might seem like a crazy limitation, but there’s actually a good reason to try this coming from [Simon Thorpe and colleagues](https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=297cd07d12ad74c10fee794fa947f02d561158ab).
+This might seem like a crazy limitation, but there's actually a good reason to try this coming from [Simon Thorpe and colleagues](https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=297cd07d12ad74c10fee794fa947f02d561158ab).

 They noted that primate brains are able to classify and respond to quite complicated visual stimuli, like distinguishing between food and not-food, with as little as a 100ms delay.